Why study Management at Dal?

 Your first two years are dedicated to core courses in Management Issues, Accounting, Marketing, Ethics and Social Responsibility, Government Structure, Data Literacy, Economics and Statistics.

 In your third and fourth years, you'll choose electives to tailor your degree to your strengths and interests.
 Choose from one of five majors (Entrepreneurship and Innovation; Leadership and Organizations; Managing Data and Information (formerly Knowledge Management); Public Sector Management; or Environment, Sustainability and Society) to focus on your area of interest, or stay flexible by doing a general Bachelor of Management degree without a major.

 - Financial Accounting

 - Professional Communication Skills

-The optional paid internship for Bachelor of Management students is a minimum of 32 of weeks (approximately eight months) of consecutive, full-time work experience related to your studies and takes place between your third and final academic year.
+The optional paid internship for Bachelor of Management students is a minimum of 32 weeks (approximately eight months) of consecutive, full-time work experience related to your studies.
+It takes place between your third and final academic year.